Stephen Wolfram: Mathematica

-In 1986, Wolfram left the Institute for Advanced Study for the University of Illinois at Urbana–Champaign, where he had founded their Center for Complex Systems Research, and started to develop the computer algebra system Mathematica, which was released on 23 June 1988, when he left academia.
+In 1986, Wolfram left the Institute for Advanced Study for the University of Illinois Urbana–Champaign, where he had founded their Center for Complex Systems Research, and started to develop the computer algebra system Mathematica, which was released on 23 June 1988, when he left academia.
 In 1987, he founded Wolfram Research, which continues to develop and market the program.

 A New Kind of Science

-From 1992 to 2002, Wolfram worked on his controversial book A New Kind of Science, which presents an empirical study of simple computational systems.
-Additionally, it argues that for fundamental reasons these types of systems, rather than traditional mathematics, are needed to model and understand complexity in nature.
+From 1992 to 2002, Wolfram worked on his book A New Kind of Science, which presents an empirical study of simple computational systems.
+It argues that for fundamental reasons these types of systems, rather than traditional mathematics, are needed to model and understand complexity in nature.
 Wolfram's conclusion is that the universe is discrete in its nature, and runs on fundamental laws that can be described as simple programs.
 He predicts that a realization of this within scientific communities will have a revolutionary influence on physics, chemistry, biology, and most other scientific areas, hence the book's title.
 The book was met with skepticism and criticism that Wolfram took credit for the work of others and made conclusions without evidence to support them.